Skip to main content

 We’ll be cooking the salmon with the skin on, and then removing it after the salmon is cooked.
 While I worked making sushi professionally for many years and I’d have to remove the skin after processing an entire raw salmon.
 I understand that most of you reading this probably don’t want to do that!
 It definitely is much messier and way more technical to remove the skin when your fish is raw, and it’s easier to remove it after your salmon is cooked.
 We just don’t get skinless salmon at the grocery store, but that works in our favour because that skin will help protect the salmon and keep it moist.

-Two raw salmon fillets with skin on, perfect for making delicious air fryer salmon on a wooden cutting board.
+Two salmon fillets with skin on, placed skin-side up on a wooden cutting board.

 What Tools Are Needed to Make Salmon In the Air Fryer?